StephenBanbury/jekyll-blank-template/_posts/GAM750/2020-07-27-webrtc-web-app.markdown

 I have found a useful-looking half-hour-long YouTube tutorial, **[How To Create A Video Chat App With WebRTC](https://www.youtube.com/watch?v=DvlyzDZDEq4)**.
 It was only published a day ago but has already received over 2,000 'likes' (and only 15 thumbs-down).
 If nothing else, I see this as further evidence of the current, pandemic-induced social lockdown interest in the subject of peer-to-peer video chat apps.

 I have also placed a tutorial into my Udemy Cart and may decide to purchase it.
 I have 10 hours to get it at the discount price of £13.99 (reduced fro £49.99, apparently).
 But first I will see what the free YouTube offering is about.
-* I note the many cricisms in the review/comments section that this course is out of data, is deprecated and not been updated for three years.
+* I note the many cricisms in the review/comments section that this course is out of date, is deprecated and not been updated for three years.
 This may be unfair, but I think I'll just find what I need for free on YouTube etc.

 # Notes on setting up the WebRTC project